The Apple Tree

 No commercial releases on Sonobeat Records

-Country and blues singer and guitarist Rex Sherry records with Sonobeat sometime from late-1970 to late-1971.
-We find no session notes in the Sonobeat archives to pin down the exact date of Rex's sessions.
-Sonobeat co-founder Rim Kelley (Bill Josey Jr.) leaves Sonobeat at the end of summer 1970 and doesn't recall engineering Rex's sessions, so they must have occured after September 1970.
-That leaves Sonobeat co-founder Bill Josey Sr. to produce and engineer Rex's sessions.
-We believe that not long after his "solo" sessions, Rex joins a band called Rocking Horse that contributes to Bill's 1973 Sonobeat sessions with Gary York and Evelyn.
+Country and blues singer and guitarist Rex Sherry records with Sonobeat sometime in the second half of 1975, most likely in August or September.
+We find no session notes in the Sonobeat archives to pin down the exact date of Rex's sessions, but his recordings are stored on the same reel that holds those of Nasty Habit, who we know to record with Sonobeat in August 1976.
+Sonobeat co-founder Bill Josey Sr. produces and engineers Rex's sessions at Sonobeat's Blue Hole Sounds studio on the outskirts of Liberty Hill, Texas, some 30 miles north of Austin.
+We believe that either prior to or at the same time as his "solo" sessions, Rex is a member of a Central Texas band called Rocking Horse that in 1973 contributes to Bill's Sonobeat sessions with Gary York and Evelyn.

 Although born in Gonzales, Texas, Rex grows up in Junction, about 140 miles west of Austin.
 At the time of his Sonobeat sessions, Rex works for the Texas Department of Health in Austin.
 He begins recording at other studios in Central Texas as early as 1967, and in the '80s forms country band The Thoroughbreds.
-After retiring from the Texas Department of Health in 1993, Rex opens a private investigation firm in Austin, which he operates until his death in August 2011.
+And Rex has another hobby besides music: cooking.
+He presents his secret recipe – which he calls "Toddy for the Body" – for a unique take on a traditional south-of-the-border stew called menudo and enters his concoction in the menudo cook-off at the 1975 San Marcos Cinco de Mayo Festival.
+After retiring from the Texas Department of Health in 1993, Rex opens a private investigation firm in Austin, which he operates until his death on August 24, 2011.

 Rex Sherry: standard guitar and vocals